Primary League FAQ

-Although the lack of sponsorship does not threaten the long term future of the events it does mean that we have to rely further on the income from parking fees.
+The league has no sponsorship, so it means that we have to rely on the income from parking fees.
 Neither the Running and Athletics Network or the Primary schools league receives any outside funding.

 Our events cost well in excess of £2500 each to stage with everyone involved giving their time freely.

-Can I run, even if my school does not enter a team?
+Can my child run, even if their school does not enter a team?